StarkJohan/Balboa-GS-WiFi/README.md

 | PIN 6         | Clock                   |
 | PIN 7         | Button: Pump / Jets     |
 | PIN 8         | Button: Down / Cool     |

+### version 0.1
+- Basic functionality to read and set status using a **Balboa_GS** developed library.
+Two examples are provided, first with simple read and set functionality and the second using MQTT for remote access.

 ## Measurements